Wolf1904/ClassConquer/README.md

-# miniproj is the project for eNotes for the students of 2nd and 3rd year in AKTU.
+# ClassConquer is the project for eNotes for the students of 2nd and 3rd year in AKTU.